By Namibia specialist Iain

 Watching Damaraland’s desert-adapted elephant

-Damaraland, towards the north of Namibia, is one of the country’s least populated areas.
+Damaraland, toward the north of Namibia, is one of the country’s least populated areas.
 I’m always struck by its wild, rugged landscape, scattered with orange rocks that have been eroded into strange shapes by the wind.

 Best of all, permanent herds of desert-adapted elephant roam the region.
 For more experienced safari-goers, seeing this ever-so-slightly different elephant provides something new.